totalspectrum/spin2cpp/README.md

     VAR
       long {++volatile} x

-makes "x" a volatile variable in C.
+makes `x` a volatile variable in C.

 The generated DAT block may similarly have type specifiers associated with it by placing those after the DAT statement: